ksinha49/ai-workloads/use-cases/aps-summarization/README.md

 ## Parameters

 - `AWSAccountName` – prefix for stack resources.
+- `FileAssembleFunctionArn` – ARN of the file assembly Lambda.
+- `FileIngestionStateMachineArn` – ARN of the file ingestion workflow.
+- `PromptEngineEndpoint` – URL of the prompt engine service.
-- `SummarizationStateMachineArn` – ARN of the summarization workflow from the summarization service.
+- `RAGSummaryFunctionArn` – ARN of the retrieval summarization Lambda.
+- `FileProcessingEmailId` – email address for ZIP processing failure reports.
 - `LambdaIAMRoleARN` – IAM role used by the Lambda function and state machine.
 - `LambdaSubnet1ID` / `LambdaSubnet2ID` – subnets for the Lambda function.
 - `LambdaSecurityGroupID1` / `LambdaSecurityGroupID2` – security groups for network access.
 - `FontDir` – directory with font files (default `./src`).
 - `LabelsPath` – path or SSM name for `summary_labels.json` (default `./config/summary_labels.json`).
-- `ZipFileProcessingStepFunctionArn` – ARN of the ZIP processing state machine.

 The APS state machine forwards the `FontDir` and `LabelsPath` values as `font_dir` and `labels_path` properties when it starts the summarization